How to Save Time and Boost Efficiency with Power Automate

 Use analytics and reporting capabilities to identify areas for improvement.
 Once a Power Automate flow is deployed monitor your key performance indicators (KPIs) such as workflow completion time, error rates, and user feedback.

-Analyse data to identify bottlenecks, remaining areas of inefficiency, or opportunities for optimisation.
+Analyse data to identify bottlenecks, remaining areas of inefficiency, or opportunities for improvement.
 Regularly review and refine workflows to align with changing business needs and evolving processes.

 6. Maintain security and compliance